 Observational Studies have shown:

-- 28 servings of vegetables a week decreased prostate cancer risk by 33%, but only 3 servings of cruciferous veggies per week decreased prostate cancer risk by 41%.
+- 28 servings of vegetables per week decreased prostate cancer risk by 33%, but only 3 servings of cruciferous veggies per week decreased prostate cancer risk by 41%.

-- One serving a day of cruciferous veggies reduced the risk of breast cancer by over 50%
+- One serving per day of cruciferous veggies reduced the risk of breast cancer by over 50%.